Time To Think About Liquid Aeration & Seeding

 As dry, stressed turf thins out, at times going completely dormant, weeds invade, diseases run rampant and bugs have a field day!
 Irrigated lawns, where water is guaranteed on a regular basis, do much better, no doubt.
 Still, most homeowners do not have automatic irrigation systems; and their lawns suffer.

 Thin turf should be over-seeded.
-And the best way to over-seed an existing lawn, is to combine it with core aeration.
+And the best way to over-seed an existing lawn, is to combine it with core or liquid aeration.
 As plugs or cores are removed, seed is dropped into the open aeration holes, where seed to soil contact is established and the seed is protected.

 Watering regularly after aeration and over-seeding will ensure satisfactory seed germination in time for the new seedlings to send down vital roots before cold weather slows growth for the winter season.
 The results will be seen the following spring, as new grass plants fill in thin areas.